 Appwrite's main API container is designed as a monolithic app.
 This is a decision we made to allow us to develop the project faster while still being a very small team.

-Although the Appwrite API is a monolithic app, it has a very clear separation of concern as each internal service or worker is separated by its container, which will allow us as we grow to start breaking services for better maintenance and scalability.
+Although the Appwrite API is a monolithic app, it has a very clear separation of concern as each internal service or worker is separated by its container, which allows us to start breaking services for better maintenance and scalability as we grow.

 The Microservice Part